yfzhou42/YunFan.Zhou.github.io/games.markdown

 \end{align*}
 $$

-For problems with more than two timesteps, one can define e.g.
+For problems with more than two timesteps, one can define a game based on e.g. the summed Brier Score

 $$\begin{align*}
 	\ell_F(F_\theta;G_\theta) &= \sum_t BS_{G_\theta}(t;F_\theta) \quad \text{loss for F model}\\